medined/D4M_Schema/README.md

 * The <i>TedgeText</i> table contains the original record.
 It can save a lot of time when you just want pull out the whole record.

+* [Extension] The <i>TedgeField</i> table holds a list of columns.
+After loading data, you might find yourself with an unknown number of columns.
+By storing the column name and a count of how many entries are in each column, this table aids in Data Exploration.

 Below is a concrete example of how these tables are populated:

 ```